StephanThierry/nodejs4synologynas/README.md

 1. If you are getting an error: `bash: forever: command not found` check that forever is installed with the "-g" (global) option
 1. If you have installed forever globally, and you are still seeing this error.
 Edit the `/etc/profile` file and add the full path to the forever binary to the PATH statement in you boot-profile.
 You can use the built-in editor "vim". `sudo vim /etc/profile`
 1. For me the "forever"-binary was located in `/volume1/@appstore/Node.js_v8/usr/local/lib/node_modules/forever/bin` it might be different for you.
 You will need to close you shell and re-open it to use the changes in the PATH variable.
 1. Note.
 Each directory in the PATH is seperated by `:`.
+Be sure to type in the folder name that contains the executable - not the name of the executable it self.
 1. For general filemanagement and editing I recommend installing and using "Midnight Commander" from https://synocommunity.com/.
 (Installation instructions are on the site) When it's installed start it using ```sudo mc```.

 ### Restart the Node.js server after each NAS restart (recommended)